Clara Morris: Stage

-Mr. Daly engaged her to play in the Fifth-avenue Theatre, then located on West Twenty-fourth street; not as a leading act, but to fill whichever roles he deemed necessary.
+Mr. Daly engaged her to play in the Fifth Avenue Theatre, then located on West Twenty-fourth street; not as a leading act, but to fill whichever roles he deemed necessary.
 In the season of 1870–71, Man and Wife was in preparation for opening when the lead lady originally designated to play the role of Anne Silvester declined the part, and Ms. Morris stepped up to the position.
-On the opening night, September 13, she made her debut in a major city, and ended up being recalled in an early scene in the play before the act was terminated - an unusual occurrence in the theatre at the time.
+On opening night, September 13, she made her debut in a major city, and ended up being recalled in an early scene in the play before the act was terminated - an unusual occurrence in the theatre at the time.

 She left Daly in 1873 and in November of that year starred under A.M.
-Palmer's management in "The Wicked World" at the Union Square Theatre.
+Palmer's management in The Wicked World at the Union Square Theatre.

 In 1872, she made a sensation in L'Article 47.
 Other successes followed and she became known as an actress distinguished for spontaneity and naturalness.

-Over the next few years Morris had great successes in "Camille" in 1874, "The New Leah" in 1875, "Miss Multon" (an American version of a French version of "East Lynne"), her most popular role, in 1876, "Jane Eyre" in 1877, and "The New Magdalen" in 1882.
+Over the next few years Morris had great successes in Camille in 1874, The New Leah in 1875, Miss Multon (an American version of a French version of "East Lynne"), her most popular role, in 1876, Jane Eyre in 1877, and The New Magdalen in 1882.
 She also toured extensively, especially in the 1880s, and everywhere mesmerized audiences with her emotional power.
 Although neither a great beauty nor a great artist, nor trained in elocution or stagecraft, she had an instinctive genius for portraying the impassioned and often suffering heroines of French melodrama.

 The passing of the vogue for that sort of theatre, together with her uncertain health, brought her career to a close in the 1890s.

-Writing
+Writing and Speaking

+In an article Morris wrote for the March 1904 issue of Metropolitan magazine, she recounted her encounter with Mark Twain.
+Morris included that the person who was intended to introduce her onstage had missed their train and couldn't attend the performance.
+Twain offered to introduce Morris instead, and the two walked to the stage, arm in arm.
+"Thus we made our entrance upon the stage," Morris wrote.
+"The applause was hearty and prolonged.
+I thought it was for him, and made no acknowledgment -- he thought it was for me and waited unresponsive.
+We looked reproachfully at each other -- then we both bowed.
+The audience understood and laughed happily."

 In retirement in Riverdale, New York, she contributed articles on acting to various magazines, wrote a daily newspaper column for ten years, and published numerous books.